simp/pupmod-simp-vnc/README.md

 ## Module Description

-This module installs the tigervnc client and server, and can create a VNC Server Session
+This module installs the tigervnc client and server, and can create VNC Server Sessions

 ## Setup